 First off, for those like me who don’t speak a lick of French, it’s pronounced krem fresh.
 A cultured cream similar to yogurt or sour cream, our friends across the pond can’t get enough of the stuff.
 It has a thick, creamy texture and refreshingly tangy taste-and it’s versatile.
-Take a gander at any European cookbook, and you’ll see creme fraiche stirred into sauces, dolloped on soups, tossed with lemony pasta, dished up alongside desserts and fresh fruit…even baked into cakes.
+Take a gander at any European cookbook, and you’ll see creme fraiche stirred into sauces, dolloped on homemade soups, tossed with lemony pasta, dished up alongside desserts and fresh fruit.

 Is it the same thing as sour cream?